 - Choose companions or mates, as they’re not part of a flock.

-These expose pet parrots to different kinds of stresses.
+These expose parrots to different kinds of stresses.

 Unless a parrot has heart complications, issues with its adrenal gland, or other health issues, it’s unlikely to die from stress suddenly.

-However, if a cat stares the parrot down or stalks it constantly, it’s likely to grow sick.
-Chronically stressed parrots are more likely to develop illnesses.
-The negatives of stress include:
+If a cat stares at or stalks the parrot constantly, it’s likely to grow sick.
+Chronically stressed parrots are more likely to develop illnesses and diseases.
+The consequences include:

 - Weaker immune systems.